So, you’ve finally decided to pull the trigger on solar.

 A solar panel is an investment that needs to last 25+ years.
 If it breaks in year 10, your ROI vanishes.

-- Tata Solar Warranty: Tata generally offers a 10–12 year product warranty and a 25-year linear performance warranty.
-Because Tata has been around for 30 years, their warranty “means something” they actually have 25-year-old panels still working in the field today to prove their longevity.
+- Tata Solar Warranty: Generally a 10–12 year product warranty and a 25-year linear performance warranty.
+Tata has been around for over three decades, and that history matters there are 20+ year-old Tata panels still working in the field today.

-- Adani Solar Warranty: Adani offers a 12-year product warranty and a 25 to 30-year performance warranty.
-Their panels are tested for “Salt Mist Corrosion” and “Ammonia Resistance,” making them excellent for coastal areas or farm environments where chemical exposure is high.
+- Adani Solar Warranty: A 12-year product warranty and a 25 to 30-year performance warranty depending on the series.
+Adani panels are additionally tested for salt-mist corrosion and ammonia resistance, making them a strong fit for coastal or farm environments with higher chemical exposure.

 Pricing and Value

-Adani Solar often has a price advantage.
-Because they manufacture their own wafers and cells at a massive scale, they can offer high-efficiency panels at a lower “per-watt” cost.
-They are often the preferred choice for large-scale commercial installations where saving ₹1 per watt equals millions in savings.
+Adani Solar generally has a price advantage.
+Because they manufacture their own wafers and cells at scale, they can offer high-efficiency panels at a lower per-watt cost typically ₹1–2 per watt cheaper than Tata on comparable Mono PERC models, narrowing to almost nothing on newer TOPCon lines where both brands source wafers on similar terms.

 Availability and Installation Support

-Tata Solar wins on installation support for residential users, while Adani Solar is often easier to source for DIY or large industrial projects.
+Tata Solar tends to win on installation support for residential users, while Adani Solar is often sourced through third-party EPC installers.

-- Tata’s Network: They have over 500+ dedicated channel partners.
-If you buy a “Tata Solaroof” package, they handle everything: the site survey, the structure, the wiring, the net-metering paperwork, and the after-sales maintenance.
+- Tata’s Network: Over 500 dedicated channel partners.
+A “Tata Solaroof” package typically covers the site survey, structure, wiring, net-metering paperwork, and after-sales maintenance end-to-end.

 Conclusion